abrar-sde/Sprint_Review_App/README.md

 - **Admin Login**: Use the admin credentials to log in and access the dashboard.
 - **Create a Sprint Review**: Click on "Create New Meeting" to start a new sprint review.
 The sprint review form will appear, where you can input feedback.
-- **Real-Time Review**: During the sprint review, the form and timer are synchronized across all users in real-time.
 - **Save Reviews**: Once the timer ends, the inputs can be saved, and the review is stored in the database.